4104. Distance in tree

 Example

-The array g contains the tree.
-The dp array is used for dynamic programming.
+The array g stores the tree representation in the form of adjacency lists.
+The array dp is used to implement dynamic programming.

 vector<vector<int> > g;